sims-lab/ccb-wiki/README.md

                 - our usual MO is to run stuff on the normal interactive login nodes (cbrglogin1 or cbrglogin2),
                 -  if it's too big for them then run it on the large login node (cbrglogin3),
                 -  and if it's too big for *that* then just deal with it and run it as a batch job.

+         - Lucy - this is what I have been doing: srun -p batch --cpus-per-task=12 --mem-per-cpu=32G --pty bash -i
        ```

     - Loading modules